Retire to something, not from something

 How does retirement coaching work?

 • Questionnaire.
-If you go ahead, we will email you an online questionnaire for your completion.
+If you go ahead, I will email you an online questionnaire for your completion.
 The are no right or wrong answers.
 The questionnaire was developed by Dr Richard P Johnson, an adult development psychologist, as a result of his clinical practice experience with retirees.

 • Discussion.
-We meet with you to confirm the results of your questionnaire, and our analysis and findings; and ask you further guiding questions.
+I meet with you to confirm the results of your questionnaire, and my analysis and findings; and ask you further guiding questions.

 When should I consider retirement coaching?